saramin-bit/Python-Scripts/README.md

 - Create a pull request
 - Star this repository
 - Wait for Pull Request to merge
+- Add your name to the contributors list
 - Celebrate, you've done!